juspay/hyperswitch-control-center/README.md

 #### Quick Start

 The `quick_start` feature flag enables the simplified onboarding flow for new users, where they connect to processors, configure payment routing and test a payment, all in one flow.

+### Surcharge

+The `surcharge` feature flag enables the ability to apply surcharges to payments.
+When enabled, you can create advanced rules based on payment parameters like amount, currency, and payment method to enforce surcharges as needed.

+### User Journey

+Enabling `user_journey_analytics` grants access to the user journey module within the analytics section of the dashboard.
+This feature provides comprehensive graphical representations of payment analytics, facilitating a deeper understanding of user behavior and usage patterns.

 ---